Load OpenStreetMap data to PostGIS

 PostgreSQL + PostGIS + OpenStreetMap = 100% Open Source, GIS-filled database!

-The osm2pgsql documentation is sparse, and the few recommendations or examples that are out there often contain outdated, incomplete, or incorrect material.
 This post documents what has worked for me, including timings for baseline planning.

 This post is part of the series PostgreSQL: From Idea to Database.

 My test machine for this is a virtual machine (VirtualBox).
 The host machine has a quad-core Intel at 3.6Ghz, 32 GB RAM and a 7200 RPM HDD.
 The VM was given four (4) of the host's 8 threads, 8 GB of RAM, and a 100 GB dynamically allocated VHD.
 Both host and guest machines are running Ubuntu 18.04 Bionic Beaver, the host is the desktop version while the guest is the server version.

 While this machine was given more power than I typically use for this, I did so because I wanted to test a variety of settings for osm2pgsql, and making things run even slower (with less power) would have greatly increased the time it took to write this post.